 Answer: There is some new research that shows diets high in dairy and foods that raise your blood sugar (i.e. foods with a high glycemic index) contribute to the development of acne.
 Paying attention to your diet and skin can be helpful.
 Foods that have a reputation for causing acne, like greasy french fries or chocolate, have actually not yet been shown to cause acne.

 Question: What is the best product to use with pitted acne scars? - Stacy M.

 Answer: Pitted acne scars are best treated by stimulating collagen production and plumping skin to 'fill in' the acne scars.
-Prescriptive retinoids and non-prescriptive retinol formulations, like MD Complete’s Retinol Vitamin C Concentrate, can help and can be used in combination with in-office procedures.
+Retinoids and retinol formulations, like MD Complete’s Retinol Vitamin C Concentrate, can help and can be used in combination with in-office procedures.
 These in-office procedures, such as laser resurfacing and chemical peels, are performed by a dermatologist and provide a more dramatic improvement than home treatments alone.

 Question: I have adult acne, but I eat well, don't drink, and exercise daily.
 I can't use harsh "acne combatants" on my skin since it's sensitive and usually leaves me red.
 Help! - @sarahjlav